Tician Tushi: Club career

 Patrick Rahmen had taken over as head coach before the 2021–22 season, Although Tushi trained with the first team, he played mainly in U-21 team, scoring two goals in nine outings.
 For the first team he had two appearances in the 2021–22 Swiss Cup and in the first, on 15 August 2021 he scored a brace, the team's first and their last goal as Basel won 7–0 against amateur club FC Schönenwerd-Niedergösgen.
 On 7 January 2022, the club announced that they were loaning Tushi out to Winterthur until the end of the season.
 Winterthur confirmed the loan the same day.
 Winterthur were playing in the 2021–22 Challenge League and head coach was Alexander Frei.
 Frei used Tushi in every single match up until the end of the season.
 Tushi thanked him by scoring a goal on five occasions.
 At the end of the season, they became division champions and won promotion.

 For their 2022–23 season Basel hired Alexander Frei as their new head coach.
 Again, Tushi trained with the first team.
 He played in four test games and had one appearance in the 2022–23 Swiss Cup, in the starting formation, as they beat local amateur club FC Allschwil 5–0, on 21 August.
 He also had one appearance in the 2022–23 UEFA Europa Conference League, on 21 July, as Basel beat Northern Irish team Crusaders 2–0, he came on as substitute.
 However, Tushi again played in the U-21 team, but on 10 September, in his fourth game of the season he suffered a tear in the collateral ligament in his knee and missed all matches until the end of the year for this as the club announced a few days later.
 The club then announced, on 30 January 2023, that Tushi was loaned out to Xamax.
 Xamax confirmed the loan move on the same day.
 Tushi played four games and the injury reoccurred and he missed the rest of the season.

 Tushi's contract with Basel ran out in the summer of 2023 and it was not renewed.
 During his time with Basel, Tushi played a total of 29 games for Basel scoring a total of four goals.
 12 of these games were in the Swiss Super League, four in the Swiss Cup, one in the UEFA Europa Conference League and 12 were friendly games.
 He scored two goals in the cup and the other two were scored during the test games.
 He also played 57 games with the U-21 team, scoring 18 goals.

 On 7 September 2023, Tushi signed a contract with Baden.

-International
+International career

 Tushi was a youth international for Switzerland.

-Privat life
+Personal life

 Tushi was born in Switzerland and is of Kosovan Albanian descent.
 Tushi completed a commercial apprenticeship with FCB's leading partner Novartis.